jtorral/patroniTraining/README.md

 - Total etcd nodes needed  = 5
 - Quorum needed = 3  (since ceil of  5/2  + 1 = 3)
 - Failures Allowed =  2
 - If 2 nodes fail, 3 are left.
 - The remaining 3 nodes are still a majority of the original 5, so they can keep operating.
 - Lastly,  5 nodes needed minus the original 3 nodes, means **you need an extra 2 etcd nodes**.
 The original 3 on each database server, plus two additional stand alone etcd nodes.

 **With that said, our tutorial and examples used throughout this documentation will be based on 3 postgres servers running etcd and 2 additional etcd servers to make up the needed difference.**

-## A word about our deployment for this tutorial.
+## A word about the Docker deployment for this tutorial

 ### Centralized Administration via /pgha